-Due to changes in a number of municipal wells as well as proposed revisions to two policies, an amendment of the approved SPPs under Section 34 of the Clean Water Act was undertaken in 2017.
-The draft amendments to the Ausable Bayfield Source Protection Plan include the following:
+Due to changes in a number of municipal wells as well as proposed revisions to two policies, an amendment of the approved SPP under Section 34 of the Clean Water Act was undertaken in 2017.
+The draft amendments include the following:

-1. Addition of the Varna municipal drinking water system.
-This former community well system was assumed by the Municipality of Bluewater in 2017.

-2. Revision to Policy P.12.1 to allow more flexibility in the type of applications that require review by Risk Management Officials;

-3. Revision of Policy P.12.2 to extend the timeline for risk management plan completion from three years to five years.
+- 1. Revision to the Blyth wellhead protection area to account for an additional well; - 2.
+Slight adjustment of the Benmiller and Molesworth wellhead protection areas as a result of a replacement wells; - 3.
+Revision of the Dungannon wellhead protection area to reflect recent removal of well #1; - 4.
+Addition of the Ripley municipal drinking water system, due to addition of a new well and subsequent re-delineation.
+The revised wellhead protection area now extends into the Maitland Valley SPA; - 5.
+Revision to Policy P.12.1 to allow more flexibility in the type of applications that require review by Risk Management Officials; - 6.
+Revision of Policy P.12.2 to extend the timeline for risk management plan completion from three years to five years.

 The proposed amendments were approved by the SPC and SPAs in 2017.
-Following preconsultation with implementing bodies, endorsement of the proposed amendments were provided by those municipalities impacted by the amendments.
+Following preconsultation with implementing bodies, endorsement of the proposed amendments was provided by those municipalities impacted by the amendments.

 A 35-day public consultation period began on January 3rd, 2018 and ended February 8th, 2018.

 The amended Source Protection Plans, Explanatory Document and revised portion of the Assessment Reports were posted on the DWSP website, and made available at both the Maitland Valley and the Ausable Bayfield Conservation Authority administrative offices for public inspection.
 Property owners impacted by the proposed amendment were sent a Notice of consultation and information package.
 A Notice was also sent to implementing bodies, including municipalities.
 In addition, two public open houses were held during the Public Consultation period.
 A newspaper notice indicating the details of the consultation were placed in local weekly publications.